AbhishekMudaraddi/KannaText-OCR/README.md

   - `PyMuPDF` (fitz)
   - `opencv-python`
   - `re`
+## Remember
+- The quality and of the text extrated depends on the scanned images.
+- The accuracy of the extracted text increased for good and clear scanned images.
+- Problem may arise if the images are not clear.

 To install the required libraries, run the following command:

 ```bash
 pip install pytesseract Pillow PyMuPDF opencv-python